Junior Volunteer Program

 The Junior Volunteer Program is open to high school students who will be juniors or seniors in the fall of 2014.
 Students must be 16 - 18 years old to participate.

-This year's Junior Volunteer Program will be held June 8 - July 10, 2015.
-Students will be assigned a shift of 8 a.m. - 12 p.m. or 1 p.m. - 5 p.m., which will rotate based on department availability.
+The Junior Volunteer Program is typically held for four weeks beginning in June.
+Students are assigned a shift of 8 a.m. - 12 p.m. or 1 p.m. - 5 p.m., which rotate based on department availability.
 If you have circumstances that require a specific shift, please notify the program at the time of your application.
 Students must work a minimum of one shift per day.
-Students will need to notify the program in advance if they have conflicts with the dates of the program.
+Students need to notify the program in advance if they have conflicts with the dates of the program.
 Any student that does not notify the program in advance may be asked to leave the program if they have unscheduled absences.

-Students will attend group lectures with key staff members and rotate through various areas, such as:
+Students attend group lectures with key staff members and rotate through various areas, such as:

 - Diagnostic Imaging